Malachite: Health and environmental concerns

 Mining for malachite for ornamental or copper ore purposes involves open-pit mining or underground mining depending on the grade of the ore deposits.
-Open-pit and underground mining practices can cause environmental degradation through habitat and biodiversity loss.
-Acid mine drainage can contaminate water and food sources to negatively impact human health if improperly managed or if leaks from tailing ponds occur.
-The risk of health and environmental impacts of both traditional metallurgy and newer methods of hydrometallurgy are both significant, however, water conservation and waste management practices for hydrometallurgy processes for ore extraction, such as for malachite, are stricter and relatively more sustainable.
-New research is also being conducted on better alternatives to methods such as sulfuric acid leaching which has high environmental impacts, even under hydrometallurgy regulation standards and innovation.
+These mining practices can cause environmental degradation through habitat and biodiversity loss.
+Acid mine drainage can contaminate water and food sources to impact human health negatively if improperly managed or if leaks from tailing ponds occur.
+The risk of health and environmental impacts of both traditional metallurgy and newer methods of hydrometallurgy are both significant, but water conservation and waste-management practices for hydrometallurgy processes for ore extraction, such as for malachite, are stricter and relatively more sustainable.
+New research is also being conducted on better alternatives to methods such as sulfuric acid leaching, which has high environmental impacts, even under hydrometallurgy regulation standards and innovation.